Uko/PharoStyle/style.md

 ### Dead Block
 Dead Block.
 The block is not assigned, not returned and no message is send to it.
 Often this is a left over from using blocks to comment out code.

-## SUnit Rules
-### Use assert:equals: instead of assert: and =
-Using assert:equals: produces better context on rule failure

-### Use assert: instead of should:
-should: will be deprecated sooner or leater.
-Use assert: instead

 ## Bugs Rules
 ### Debugging code left in methods
 Breakpoints, logging statements, etc. should not be left in production code.